techprober/cloud-estate/packer-templates/README.md

 To create the template we will use the [ proxmox builder ](https://packer.io/docs/builders/proxmox.html) which connects through the proxmox `web API` to provision and configure the VM for us and then turn it into a template.
 To configure our template we will use a [variables file](https://github.com/TechProber/cloud-estate/blob/packer-templates/packer-templates/example.vars.json), to import this variables file we will use the `-var-file` flag to pass in our variables to packer.
 These variables will be used in our template file with the following syntax within a string like so `passwd/username={{ user 'ssh_username'}}`.

-Now the builder block below will outline the basic properties of our desired proxmox template such as its name, the allocated resources and the devices attached to the VM.
+The builder block below will outline the basic properties of our desired proxmox template such as its name, the allocated resources and the devices attached to the VM.
 To achieve this the [ boot_command ](https://packer.io/docs/builders/qemu.html#boot-configuration) option will be used to boot the OS and tell it to look for the `http/user-data` file to automate the OS installation process.
 Packer will start a HTTP server from the content of the `http` directory (with the `http_directory` parameter).
 This will allow `Subiquity` to fetch the cloud-init files remotely.

 **Notes:** The live installer `Subiquity` uses more memory than debian-installer.
 The default value from Packer (512M) is not enough and will lead to weird kernel panic.
 Use `1G` as a minimum.

-The boot command tells cloud-init to start and uses the `nocloud-net` data source to be able to load the `user-data` and `meta-data` files from a remote HTTP endpoint.
+The `boot_command` tells cloud-init to start and uses the `nocloud-net` data source to be able to load the `user-data` and `meta-data` files from a remote HTTP endpoint.
 The additional `autoinstall` parameter will force Subiquity to perform destructive actions without asking confirmation from the user.

 ```json
 {